jabberjabberjabber/ImageIndexer/README.md

 ## Important Information

 It is recommended to have a discrete graphics processor in your machine.

-This tool verifies keywords and de-pluralizes them using rules that apply to English.
-Using it to generate keywords in other languages may have strange results.

 This tool operates directly on image file metadata.
 It will write to one or more of the following fields: